andrewt3000/MachineLearning/README.md

 1. Supervised learning - learns from labeled training data.
 2. Unsupervised learning - learns from unlabled training data.
 Examples include Principal component analysis and clustering.
 3. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.
+4. [Transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) - storing knowledge gained while solving one problem and applying it to a different but related problem.
-4. [Semi-Supervised learning](https://en.wikipedia.org/wiki/Weak_supervision) - Use a mix mostly unlabeled, with a small labeled subset data.
+5. [Semi-Supervised learning](https://en.wikipedia.org/wiki/Weak_supervision) - Use a mix mostly unlabeled, with a small labeled subset data.
-5. [Self-supervised learnng](https://en.wikipedia.org/wiki/Self-supervised_learning) - A form of unsupervised learning where the model is trained on a task using the data itself to generate supervisory signals, rather than relying on externally-provided labels.
+6. [Self-supervised learnng](https://en.wikipedia.org/wiki/Self-supervised_learning) - A form of unsupervised learning where the model is trained on a task using the data itself to generate supervisory signals, rather than relying on externally-provided labels.
 (Example: Predict the next word (LLM pretraining))